 Analysis: The subject property is not located in a "groundwater deficient area" as identified in Section 13.15.010 of the Napa County Code.
 Minimum thresholds for water use have been established by the Department of Public Works using reports by the United States Geological Survey (USGS).
 These reports are the result of water resources investigations performed by the USGS in cooperation with the Napa County Flood Control and Water Conservation District.
 Any project which reduces water usage or any water usage which is at or below the established threshold is, for purposes of the application of the County's Groundwater Conservation Ordinance, assumed not to have a significant effect on groundwater levels.
-Based on the submitted Phase One water availability analysis, the 19.73 acre subject valley-area parcel has a water availability calculation of 19.73 acre feet per year (af/yr), which is arrived at by multiplying its approximately 19.73 acre size by a one acre feet per year per acre fair share water use factor.
-The Water Demand Calculations submitted for the project placed water demand for existing uses on the property (vineyards and landscaping) at 6.35 af/yr.
-The proposed winery including hospitality functions and incidental retail and office use, vineyard, and landscaping at 9.0 af/yr.
+Based on the submitted Phase One water availability analysis, the 11.31 acre subject valley-area parcel has a water availability calculation of 11.31 acre feet per year (af/yr), which is arrived at by multiplying its approximately 11.31 acre size by a one acre feet per year per acre fair share water use factor.
+The Water Demand Calculations submitted for the project placed water demand for existing uses on the property (winery with visitation and marketing - 0.86 af/yr, residential - 0.50 af/yr, vineyard - 1.99 af/yr, and landscaping - 0.10 af/yr) at 3.45 af/yr.
+The proposed new winery buildings with similar visitation and marketing activities, additional landscaping and vineyards place water demand at 3.15 af/yr, which represents a 0.30 af/yr reduction due to the propose demolition of the existing residence.
 Based upon this figure, the project would be well below the established threshold for groundwater use on the property.
 The County is not aware of, nor has it received any reports of, groundwater shortages near the project area.
-The project will not interfere substantially with groundwater recharge such that there would be a net deficit in aguifer volume or a lowering of the local groundwater level.
+The project will not interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater level.